Sonata-Princeton/SONATA-DEV/sonata/tutorials/Tutorial-1/README.md

-# Expressing Sonata Queries for Telemetry Applications
+# Expressing Queries for Telemetry Applications

 In this tutorial/assignment, we will learn how to express and test queries that detect: